 As I said when I began this blog, it’s a tough world out there and our children need our guidance.
 I truly believe that individuals who are happy inside won’t act out in hateful ways, whether it be blaming others for their problems, bullying, or using violence to express their emotions.

 Science tells us that being kind to others is actually good for our health, reducing stress and boosting our mood.
 Acts of kindness can help counteract these negative emotions swirling around during this unstable time in history.

 What can you do to celebrate World Kindness Day with your children?

 Learn about the science-backed benefits of giving to others.
 Check out the following posts from the past year.

-Find ways to volunteer as a family.
+Look for family volunteer opportunities.
 I encourage all of you to explore volunteer opportunities in your local community that you can do as a family.
 To help you get started, I have provided some amazing resources.
 There are so many ways that you can give together.
 And if you don’t find something that you love, create it yourself!
 Your children and the people you help will thank you.